tweag/python-monorepo-example/2018-04-11-stackage-head-is-live.md

 ---

 I am happy to announce that Stackage HEAD is now functional.
-For those who had missed [the original blog post](original-post), or already forgot it, let's refresh the idea behind Stackage HEAD.
+For those who had missed [the original blog post][original-post], or already forgot it, let's refresh the idea behind Stackage HEAD.

 Stackage nightly plans include a large set of real-world packages that are